 - The holographic training simulator in the Hall of Justice in DC Super Friends runs on this.
 Things go bad when Joker decides to take over the home base while Superman and Batman are visiting it.

-- Liquid rainbows appeared in My Little Pony: Friendship Is Magic.
+- Liquid rainbows exist.
 They're edible, but ridiculously spicy, and sticky enough to be used as war paint.

 - Teenage Mutant Ninja Turtles (1987) had an episode where Shredder created a couple of "solid holograms" to fight the Ninja Turtles.

 - In Rollbots, Botch has a Hard Light Grappling-Hook Pistol.

 - Gems and Gem monsters in Steven Universe have gemstones for Heart Drives and the rest of their bodies are made of light.
-They can still interact like corporeal beings, but whenever they're 'killed' their body bursts into a cloud of light, leaving their gem behind—if left un-bubbled, the gem will project a new body.
+They can still interact like corporeal beings, but whenever they're 'killed' their body bursts into a cloud of light, leaving their gem behind—if left unbubbled, the gem will project a new body.
 Holo-Pearl is also capable of holding physical objects such as swords and umbrellas, and, when sent flying by an attack, rolls across the ground in a very solid manner.
 Despite this, she also displays visual glitching and, as her name indicates, is simply a projection from Pearl's gem.
 She simply has to be solid to serve as Pearl's sparring partner.
 Some time after the rebellion thousands of years ago, the Homeworld Gems developed weapons that can instantly destroy these hard light bodies.
 Fortunately for the heroes, these weapons are effectively glorified joy buzzers to organic beings like Steven.

 - In The Powerpuff Girls (2016), the girls are now capable of producing and fighting with hard light constructs.